-But the concept has a much more useful function.
+But the concept of potential has a much more useful function.
 The useful way to perceive this concept of individual potential is in terms of self-actualizing, or in terms of consciously becoming a better person based on one’s available capacities, with the intention of optimizing individual experience and maximizing contribution to other people & society.

 Living up to one’s potential is not about getting the most in return, and it’s certainly not about ego.
 We don’t strive to live as our best self simply to gain material goods or flatter other people, or to increase our self-esteem so that we can feel superior.